Car Warranty Facts You Should Know

 What is important to you when you buy a new car?
 There's the vehicle itself, its trim level and options as well as EPA rated gas mileage.
 Then there's the good deal you got on purchasing it and details of the auto loan.
 Also, right at the top of the list, you have to consider the automaker's factory warranty.
 The warranty plan has to be considered in your decision making process when considering the right vehicle for you.

 With new cars, factory warranties are not all the same.
 Some last for a longer period of time and offer extended mileage.
-There are extra warranties for things like roadside assistance and even free oil changes.
-What makes a great car warranty?
-More importantly, what are the best car warranty plans in 2022?
-Let's take a look:
+There are warranties that include roadside assistance, and even free oil changes.
+What do you really need to know about auto warranties?
+Read on.

 What Voids Your Vehicle Warranty?